ShayDwight/ACNH-Tracker/README.md

 if you don't think you have the latest version (the hour/month squares do NOT have any blue now), force a hard refresh by first clicking Clear localStorage, then hitting Ctrl+F5 on your keyboard.

+# Things I need to fix:

+- I just noticed a slight bug.
+If you click Fish, then Show All, then Fish again, the button/outline for Fish (or any other Type) will disappear, and the table will be empty.
+Some variable I set is not clearing correctly.
+- I need to fix the hours set for some of the later-in-the-list bugs.
+The time shown in the Availability columns is wrong.